AbhiramHande/LinuxShell/README.md

 - Introduce command history and navigation using arrow keys.
 - Add tab autocompletion for commands and paths.
 - Enhance input parsing for additional special characters (like `$`).

+### Currenlty Working On
+- Add tab autocompletion for commands and paths.